berthayes/syslog-replay/README.md

 This allows for a "live" syslog datastream that plays out over time, and is primarily useful in building custom demos, workshops, proving concepts, etc.

 Why do this?
-When provisioning a demo environment with docker-compose, you won't know the IP address of any of the running containers ahead of time.
+When provisioning a demo environment with docker-compose, you won't know the IP address of any of the running containers ahead of time, and it's nice to have a something *automatically* start sending data over the wire when it starts up.

 The `rewrite_pcap.sh` startup script does the heavy lifting: